 BimlExpress is a free Visual Studio add-in for working with Biml in your SSIS projects.
-It allows you to add and edit Biml files, generate SSIS packages from Biml, and the code editor is fully featured with syntax coloring, error highlighting, intellisense and a preview pane.
+You can add and edit Biml files, and generate SSIS packages from Biml.
+The code editor has syntax coloring, error highlighting, Intellisense and a preview pane.

-If you are already using BI Developer Extensions (previously known as BIDS Helper), you will see that BimlExpress works the same way and includes all the same Biml features as in BI Developer Extensions – just with a new and improved code editor.
+If you are already using BI Developer Extensions (previously known as BIDS Helper), you will see that BimlExpress is similar.
+You will find all the same Biml features as in BI Developer Extensions – just with a new and improved code editor.
 No more squiggly red lines, yay!

 Do you use C#/VB classes and methods in your Biml projects?
 One solution is to create class nuggets <#+ … #>, but they can only be used in their containing Biml file.
 You can move class nuggets to separate files and include those files, but a more elegant solution is to use C#/VB Code Files.

 In addition to using C#/VB Code Files, there are four other main ways you can avoid repeating your Biml code:

 Are you using Biml so you won’t have to do the same tasks over and over and over again in multiple SSIS packages?
 If so, you probably don’t want to write the same Biml code over and over and over again either.
 Instead, you can move common code to separate files, centralize and reuse these files in many projects, and update code in one file to make changes to all projects.
 One of the ways to apply this Don’t Repeat Yourself software engineering principle in Biml is to use Include Files.